TatertotGr8/Crack64Bit/README.md

 This is an IDE to run Java code, allthough any programing environment _should_ work code is configured to work on this environment.

-# Project Use

-To run the first stage of this project download the zip file.
-Superate  the file "Crack64Bit_The_Beginning" from the group I would suggest to drag it onto you desktop.
-The executeable file "GPU.exe" does all the magic for you, click that and watch your power bill rise.
+When everything is installed you can run the first of this project by dowloading the zip file apart this Github respiratory.
+The two programs are combined because of their dependency on the other.
+The first stage of this project is found in the file **"Crack64Bit_The_Beginning"**.
+Use was desinged to be very simple drag the folder to your computers desktop and run the executeable file "GPU.exe" that does all the magic for you.
 You can see a screen recoding of this procsss [here](https://youtu.be/m_Qbvg5l4D8).

 After this proces you would recive a out.txt file.
-Compile this with the second program "Crack64Bit_The_Sequel"
+Compile this with the second program **"Crack64Bit_The_Sequel"**.
+You can do this by adding the file to your resources folder on IntelliJ IDEA.
+You can see a screen recoding of this procsss [here](https://youtu.be/vMJORczjRSk).